SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Detector_geometry.md

 ---
 layout: page
-title: Detector geometry
+title: Detector Geometry
 ---

-SBND detector geometry
+SBND Detector Geometry
 ================================================================

 Detector description files are stored in GDML format in the